ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 Decision making
 ---------------

--  Act for the team if you’re confident that the team would concur
+-  Act for the team if you're confident that the team would concur
 -  If unsure, ask, and if you need to follow up, add to the SRU team meeting agenda where we can make a team decision